corda/corda/docs/source/flow-state-machines.rst

    special token that's recognised by the platform, and wired up to the right instance when the continuation is loaded off disk again.

+.. warning:: If a node has flows still in a suspended state, with flow continuations written to disk, it will not be
+             possible to upgrade that node to a new version of Corda or your app, because flows must be completely "drained" before an upgrade can be performed, and must reach a finished state for draining to complete (see :ref:`draining_the_node` for details).
+While there are mechanisms for "evolving" serialised data held in the vault, there are no equivalent mechanisms for updating serialised checkpoint data.
+For this reason it is not a good idea to design flows with the intention that they should remain in a suspended state for a long period of time, as this will obstruct necessary upgrades to Corda itself.
+Any long-running business process should therefore be structured as a series of discrete transactions, written to the vault, rather than a single flow persisted over time through the flow checkpointing mechanism.

 ``receive`` and ``sendAndReceive`` return a simple wrapper class, ``UntrustworthyData<T>``, which is just a marker class that reminds us that the data came from a potentially malicious external source and may have been tampered with or be unexpected in other ways.
 It doesn't add any functionality, but acts as a reminder to "scrub"